Wolves: Photography by Ronan Donovan

 The visuals presented throughout Wolves: Photography by Ronan Donovan were captured from Donovan’s National Geographic Society-funded work and featured in National Geographic magazine’s 2016 issue on Yellowstone and in the September 2019 issue, as well as the National Geographic WILD series Kingdom of the White Wolf in 2019, which is available on Disney+.

 Wolves: Photography by Ronan Donovan is open through February 11, 2024.
-It’s made possible by the Visit Central Oregon Future Fund with support from the James F. and Marion L. Miller Foundation and Tonkin Corp.
+It’s made possible by the Visit Central Oregon Future Fund and the James F. and Marion L. Miller Foundation with support from Tonkin Corp.

 Wolves: Photography by Ronan Donovan is organized and traveled by the National Geographic Society.